 Later yet another group arrived, and I wasn’t sure what was going on.
 I heard mumbling, then it got quiet.
 Were they descending?
 People die descending in the dark.
 They sometimes walk right off the mountain.
 It was like I was being tested; more and more people seemed to arrive in the dark.
 I hid in the rocks to avoid any drama.
 I was shocked.
 This was next level.
 Three groups after dark?
 In thick smoke?
 Am I on Candid Camera?

 I fell asleep and slept lightly.
 I was cold, and the wildfire smoke was steel wool.
 If I stood up I could see the terrifying, incomprehensible image of the forest burning to the south, like looking into the pit of a campfire: red embers and shooting flames.
-But it was the forest.
+But it was the forest, not a campfire.
 The next morning I evacuated wearing three layers of mask over my face.
 The smoke was bad and getting worse.
 Yet other people continued to pour in, pushing upward.
 I asked an older guy inching along why he was choosing to harm himself by continuing up.

 “It’s an obsession for me,” he said.

 I laughed.
 I suppose it had been my obsession, too.

 I fibbed and said, “Well, I’m a nurse, and I’m evacuating.”
 (I’m a retired nurse.)
 Exercising in wildfire smoke is SO BAD FOR YOU.
 And guess what?
 Whitney will be there waiting for you FOR A LONG TIME.
 Frankly, your well-being should be an obsession for you.
 Mister.